 By Naomi Zelin

 How many times have you heard yourself say, “I just wish I had more hours in the day to…?”
 Modern days are filled with a high demand of stress between work, family and fun, and we are stretched thin for time.
 Most of us modify our lives to accommodate these busy schedules by skipping out on vital sleep time, or are in a place where life has caused too much anxiety to the point where you simply cannot get yourself to sleep.
+In fact, insomnia is the most common sleep disorder, with 30% of American adults reporting suffering from occasional insomnia.

 While one sleepless night doesn't cause too much harm, lack of sleep on an ongoing basis can adversely affect you in many ways.
 The following are some ways lack of sleep can negatively impact everyday life.